 As a trained professional, your defense lawyer speaks for you.
 Defending yourself is rarely a good idea.
 Regardless of your innocence, you will be up against skilled prosecutors who can craft a reasonable argument for your guilt.
 They can create a scenario that, even when baseless, is hard to defend.
 Your attorney is equally skilled in these methods, and they counter these accusations.

-When a celebrity is a defendant, victim, or otherwise connected with the criminal charges, the case attracts considerable media attention, putting you as the accused and your defense attorney under the spotlight.
+When a celebrity is a defendant, victim, or otherwise connected with the criminal charges, the case attracts considerable media attention, putting you as the accused and your defense lawyer under the spotlight.

-Defense attorneys in this position have to walk a fine line of making calculated, well-planned statements that will benefit your position and not harm it.
+Defense lawyers in this position have to walk a fine line of making calculated, well-planned statements that will benefit your position and not harm it.

 At Quackenbush Law Firm, I protect high-profile clients in many proactive ways.
 These include media announcements, press conferences, expert witnesses, filing motions for discovery of evidence, background searches on witnesses, and more.

-If you are charged with a crime that may result in you spending time in prison,you need to hire a lawyer immediately.
+If you are charged with a crime that may result in you spending time in prison, you need to hire a criminal defense lawyer immediately.
 If cost is a concern, remember that hiring an Amarillo criminal defense attorney early in the process can actually save you money in the long run.

 The more serious the crime, the more severe the outcome.

 Through my years of criminal defense practice, I have learned how to use all available legal and social methods to improve your chances of a positive result from your criminal charges.